Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

-In this section, we demonstrate the potential of the proposed algorithm on a specific example\footnote{Code to generate the examples can be made available upon request.}: inverse steady state Schr\"odinger equation.
-The spatial domain is set to be $X=[-1,1]^2\subset\rr^2$ and the time-independent PDE with non-negative source term $\gamma\in C^\infty_+(X)$ writes as:
+In this section, we numerically examine the performance of the proposed algorithm using the steady-state Schr\"odinger equation as a specific example.
+The spatial domain is set to be $X=[-1,1]^2\subset\rr^2$ and the PDE is equipped with non-negative source term $\gamma\in C^\infty_+(X)$:

-{In the forward problem with a fixed source $\gamma\neq 0$, existence of a positive solution $u_p$ for a fixed non-negative parameter $p\in C^\infty(X)$ follows from standard elliptic theory. }
+{ {Let $\gamma\neq 0$.
+Then} the existence of a positive solution $u_p$ for a fixed non-negative parameter $p\in C^\infty_{+}(X)$ follows from standard elliptic theory. }

 The inverse problem is to reconstruct the potential $p$ from measurements of the observable solution $u_p$.
-Clearly inferring $p$ becomes trivial when the full noise free $u_p$ is known for only one source $\gamma> 0$: one has $p=\frac{\gamma+\Delta u_p}{u_p}$ pointwise in $X$.
-The problem arises in the finite dimensional setting: Only a finite number of {potentially noisy} measurements of $u_p$ is taken and $p$ is parameterized by finite many parameters.
-The goal is to find the optimal experimental setting (measuring location) for best inferring $p$.
+Clearly inferring $p$ becomes trivial when one has the full noise free data $u_p$: $p=\frac{\gamma+\Delta u_p}{u_p}$ pointwise in $X$.
+Problem{s arise} in the finite dimensional setting {where o}nly a finite number of {potentially noisy} measurements of $u_p$ is taken and $p$ is parameterized by finite{ly} many parameters.
+The goal is to find {a suitable} experimental setting (measuring location) for inferring $p$.

-\paragraph{Parameter Discretization.} Let $\{\phi_k:X\to \rr\}_{k=1,...,K}$ be a given finite set of basis functions on $X$, and our admissible set for $p$ is assumed to be:
+\paragraph{Parameter Discretization.} Let $\{\phi_k:X\to \rr\}_{k=1,...,K}$ be a given finite set of {smooth} basis functions on $X$.
+Our admissible set {consists of non-negative functions $p$ of the form}: